-- (a) The financial position as at reporting date and cash flow forecasts for the next twelve months show that the Fund will be able to meet its debts as and when they fall due and payable; - (b) The Fund is guaranteed by the Diocese of Canberra and Goulburn; - (c) The Fund has three financing facilities in place with ANZ and Westpac, with \$19.2m undrawn available at reporting date to fund operating activities as required (refer to Note 12); and - (d) The current regulatory environment is expected to remain in place for the foreseeable future whereby the Fund operates under the Banking exemption No. 1 of 2017 issued by the Australian Prudential Regulation Authority.
+- (a) The financial position as at reporting date and cash flow forecasts for the next twelve months show that the Fund will be able to meet its debts as and when they fall due and payable; - (b) The Fund is guaranteed by the Diocese of Canberra and Goulburn, who have agreed to provide continuing financial support to AIDF where required from the issuance date of these financial statements: - (c) The Fund has three financing facilities in place, two of which are held with ANZ and one with Westpac, with \$30m undrawn available at reporting date to fund operating activities as required (refer to Note 12 for further details).
+The two facilities held with ANZ provide for a total facility available of \$30m, with \$10m drawn at reporting date with terms ending in 2021 and the AIDF is confident they will be renewed promptly with suitable terms and conditions that ensure no interruption to operations will occur.
+Further the Westpac facility of \$10m undrawn at balance date expired on 31 March 2021 but Westpac has indicated their intention in writing to extend this facility agreement for another 2 years, and the AIDF is confident a deed of variation or equivalent will be mutually executed to ensure no interruption to operations will occur; and - (d) The current regulatory environment is expected to remain in place for the foreseeable future whereby the Fund operates under the Banking exemption No. 1 of 2017 issued by the Australian Prudential Regulation Authority.